eran-or/location-management-react/README.md

 npm install
 npm start

-you can first view the demo
+you can first view the [Demo](https://eran-or.github.io/location-management-react/)